earlgreytech/neutron-spec/elements/global-state.md

 ## Details

-Token balance state is treated internally as the same concept as regular load/store state, but with special rules applied for setting the value when not the token owner. claim_transfer is equivalent to the following for reference:
+Token balance state is treated internally as the same concept as regular load/store state, but with special rules applied for setting the value when not the token owner.

+claim_transfer_external is equivalent to the following for reference:

     assert!(id & 0x8000_0000_0000_0000 == 0);
     let map_key = generate_token_map_key(owner, id);